Tomer27cz/xt211/README.md

 - Anode (longer leg) to 5V (with 4700 ohm resistor in series - lower brightness)
 - Cathode (shorter leg) to GND

 # Custom ESPHome component

+> [!IMPORTANT]
+> ### Update (2026-06): The custom ESPHome component in this repository is now deprecated and no longer maintained
+> I have refactored ([esphome#15458](https://github.com/esphome/esphome/pull/15458)) the **native ESPHome** [dlms_meter](https://esphome.io/components/sensor/dlms_meter/) component to work with Sagemcom XT211 (and many other DLMS/COSEM meters) using the [dlms_parser](https://github.com/esphome-libs/dlms_parser) library that I have developed together with [latonita](https://github.com/latonita) and [PolarGoose](https://github.com/PolarGoose).
+>
+> This means that you can now use the official ESPHome component [dlms_meter](https://esphome.io/components/sensor/dlms_meter/) to read out your DLMS/COSEM meter, and you can also benefit from all the new features and improvements that we have made to [dlms_parser](https://github.com/esphome-libs/dlms_parser).
+> The native component has very similar configuration options to the custom components in this repository, so it should be easy to switch to it.
+>
+> The **hardware setup** and the ESPHome configuration examples in this repository are **still valid**, but you can replace the custom component with the native one.
+You can find more information about how to use the native component in the [ESPHome documentation](https://esphome.io/components/sensor/dlms_meter/).
+>
+> *This update is available in ESPHome version 2026.6.0 and later*

+The two components in this repository will still be available for reference and for those who want to use it as is.

 There are two versions in this repository:
 - `xt211` - the original version that I used for my setup, which is based on the [esphome-dlms-cosem](https://github.com/latonita/esphome-dlms-cosem)
 - `dlms_push` - written from scratch (no longer using Gurux Libraries) using common esphome component structure, it is more flexible and easier to maintain.

-I will be using and maintaining the `dlms_push` version, but the `xt211` version is still available for reference and for those who want to use it as is.

 ## ESPHome configuration